gpaumier/gp2/src/articles/2010-06-26 state-of-language-selection-mediawiki-wikipedia.rst

 *LanguageSelector* extension for MediaWiki
 ==========================================

 Going a bit further, Daniel Kinzler developed an extension for MediaWiki called |language selector|_.
-The first feature it provides is to automatically detect the browser language [#]_ of unregistered readers and defaults the interface to their language.
+The first feature it provides is to automatically detect the browser language\ [#]_ of unregistered readers and defaults the interface to their language.

 .. |language selector| replace:: **LanguageSelector**

 .. _language selector: http://www.mediawiki.org/wiki/Extension:LanguageSelector

+.. [#] For techies: the ``Accept-Language`` header.

 Such an automatic system would be desirable for some Wikimedia websites, especially Commons, but it requires scalability improvements: it would fragment the cache, on which we rely heavily for performance.
 Nonetheless, it's an issue that'll have to be addressed in any case.

 The *LanguageSelector* extension also provides a drop-down selector that can be included in pages.
 This setting seems to follow the user at least during the session.
 You can see an example of it used on the home page of `translatewiki.net <http://translatewiki.net>`__.

 .. figure:: /images/2010-06-26_langselect_mwext.png
+   :figclass: framed
    :alt: Drop-down menu showing a list of languages in their language, prefixed by the language code

    Drop-down language selector from the LanguageSelector MediaWiki extension

 Content language selection on monolingual wikis